egorkaway/hylia_4_weather/src/posts/the-shining-circle-around-the-sun-what-is-it.md

 ---
 date: 2020-11-01
-title: The shining circle around the sun — what is it?
+title: 'The shining circle around the sun: what is it?'
 tags:
+- timeless
 - halo

 ---